dronzer20/HS_trolls_analysis/README.md

 #

 ### 6. HS video details
 Create a table for affected videos which contains information about when the first toxic comment was made and the total hate comments made on the video after that.
-It contains this information across different categories of hate speech and about the days passed.
+It contains this information across different categories of hate speech and the days passed.